-In this section we examine the spectral properties of several climatic records from the Eastern Mediterranean, Ethiopian Plateau, North Atlantic, and Tropical Pacific Ocean.
+In this section we examine the spectral properties of the individual climatic records from the Eastern Mediterranean, Ethiopian Plateau, and the North Atlantic.
 The climate records from the Eastern Mediterranean are instrumental precipitation records from Jerusalem, and tree-ring records from the Golan Heights.
 The proxy records associated with the Ethiopian Plateau are the high-water records of the Nile River.
-For the North Atlantic we use the well-known NAO index, and for the Tropical Pacific Ocean the well-known SOI.
+For the North Atlantic we use the well-known NAO index.